Since 2012, the number of overdose deaths in Victoria involving pharmaceutical medicines has exceeded the road toll.

 SafeScript is new computer software that allows prescription records for some high-risk medicines to be transmitted in real-time to a centralised database, which can then be accessed by doctors and pharmacists during a consultation.

-SafeScript is rolling out in Victoria during April 2019 after a trial in Western Victoria PHN's catchment.
-From April 2020, it will be mandatory for prescribers and pharmacists to check SafeScript when writing or dispensing a prescription for certain high-risk medicines.
+After a trial in Western Victoria PHN's catchment, SafeScript is now available to the rest of Victoria.
+From April 2020, it will be mandatory for all Victorian prescribers and pharmacists to check SafeScript when either writing or dispensing a prescription for certain high-risk medicines.

 Prescription medicines causing greatest harm to the community will be monitored through SafeScript.
 This includes all Schedule 8 medicines and other high risk medicines such as benzodiazepines, zolpidem or zopiclone, quetiapine and codeine.